taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Min: "Oh wow!
 Well, maybe an entire station will help me get past that hump."

 Warden: "Haha!
 That's the spirit.
-Well you have a good semester young lady."
+Well you have a good time out there."

 Min: "Thank you!"